 About Us

-The Friends of Hemingfield Colliery is a group formally established in February 2014 as a company limited by guarantee (08876249) – the form of organisation widely used by not for profit and charitable organisations.
+The Friends of Hemingfield Colliery is a group formally established in February 2014 as a company limited by guarantee (08876249) – the form of organisation widely used by not-for-profit and charitable organisations.

 Developed by Earl Fitzwilliam in the 1840s, the site is a remarkable survival of the end of the Nationalised Coal industry and an important landmark bearing testament to the lives of working people and industry of the whole area from Victorian times to the present day.